 Knowing your dentist’s policies and procedures regarding COVID-19 ahead of time can help make an already stressful urgent dental need, more smoothly handled.
 Make sure to familiarize yourself with services available, and if possible make a plan for how any urgent dental care will be handled.
 An ounce of prevention is worth a pound of cure, and making a way to avoid dental emergencies is the best plan you can make, but knowing what you’ll do if the time comes will help you in deciding how to move forward.

-If you need to consult with a dentist during this time about your current dental care needs, call our Pearland, Pasadena, Baytown or Deer Park/La Porte Dental Office to talk with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+If you need to consult with a dentist during this time about your current dental care needs, Call our Pearland, Baytown or Deer Park/La Porte dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.